matheusfarnetani/python_studies/README.md

 <a name="readme-top"></a>

-# studies
+# python_studies
-A repository for sharing my studies
+A repository for sharing my studies.
+Below you can read an about the codes:

-## Python list of folders and abouts
+## Abouts

 ### [Guess Game](https://github.com/matheusfarnetani/studies/blob/main/python_guess_game/guess_game.py)<br>
 Develop a guess the number game, where the computer chooses a random integer from 0 to 10, and the user has 5 attempts to guess the number.